andytudhope/living-blue-book/source/peace/eternal_flame.md

 # Eternal Flame

-It was only this morning that I understood what really keeps this fire burning, after pruning my rose bush of desire then sweeping it up, along with all my expectations and ambition, and pushing them into the flames
+This morning I understood
+what really keeps this fire burning, after pruning this rose bush of desire then sweeping it up, along with all my expectations and ambition, and pushing them into the flames